aman1sr/aman1sr/README.md

 - 👋 Hi, I’m droid_aman
 - 👀 consistency is the key
-- 🌱 currently enjoying ...>> Android
+- 🌱 currently focussed on KOTLIN & Android.

 <!---